lujiefsi/CrashTuner/HowToReproduce.md

 ```

 In reproducing HBASE_22041, the staup process hangs and prints thounds of logs.
-In order to speed up the reproducing process, we only run XXX minutes and give the last five log statements.
+In order to speed up the reproducing process, we only run 6 minutes and give the last five log statements.
 Its error messages will be like:
 ```
 2019-08-10 08:58:13,485 WARN  [RSProcedureDispatcher-pool4-t29] procedure.RSProcedureDispatcher: request to server hadoop12.hdnetwork,16020,1565427268910 failed due to org.apache.hadoop.hbase.ipc.FailedServerException: Call to hadoop12.hdnetwork/172.16.1.129:16020 failed on local exception: org.apache.hadoop.hbase.ipc.FailedServerException: This server is in the failed servers list: hadoop12.hdnetwork/172.16.1.129:16020, try=1308, retrying...
 2019-08-10 08:58:13,586 WARN  [RSProcedureDispatcher-pool4-t30] procedure.RSProcedureDispatcher: request to server hadoop12.hdnetwork,16020,1565427268910 failed due to org.apache.hadoop.hbase.ipc.FailedServerException: Call to hadoop12.hdnetwork/172.16.1.129:16020 failed on local exception: org.apache.hadoop.hbase.ipc.FailedServerException: This server is in the failed servers list: hadoop12.hdnetwork/172.16.1.129:16020, try=1309, retrying...